Visas and immigration

 - You have received an offer to study on a course with us and have met any academic and English Language conditions attached to that offer

-- You have paid your deposit to secure your place on your course
+- You have paid your full tuition fee to secure your place on your course

 Visa application cost and processing times for Tier 4